SoftengPoliTo/SoftwareMetrics/README.md

  - **LLOC:** Logical Lines of Code.
 It returns the number of logical lines (statements) in a file.

  - **CLOC:** Comment Lines of Code.
 It returns the number of comment lines in a file.

+ - **BLANK:** Blank Lines of Code.
+It returns the number of blank lines in a file.

  - **STAT:** Statements.
 It is a LLOC applied only on methods/classes.